cjohansen/replicant-docs/content/declarative-forms.md

 performed when a valid form is submitted.

-Whether or not this abstraction level pays off depends on how many forms you will make.
-If you only have one form, it's a bit over-engineered, but already at a handful of small forms this approach will pay off handsomely.
+Whether or not this abstraction level pays off depends on how many forms you plan to make.
+If you only have one form, it's probably a bit over-done, but already at a handful of forms this approach will pay off handsomely.

 Note that we could have described all the fields of the form, even those without specific validation rules, and used the data for rendering as well.
 This can